jordesign/wp-church-center/readme.txt

 == Changelog ==

+v1.2.11
+- UPDATED: More robust styles for the mobile menu

 v1.2.10
 - BUG: Make sure admin bar can be hidden
 - BUG: Make sure the_content() never displays within cards